tuann72/ou-mapz/README.md

 # File Layout
 - the main UI of the app is based off of App.tsx
+- This is based in the function App, in the return statement

 # To Pull Request and Merge Request
 1. Fork the repository